ILP is excited to offer a new service opportunity in the Caribbean!

 What will volunteers be doing?

 Haiti is a country in need of service.
-ILP is beginning a Humanitarian program here, meaning you get to serve the locals who are in great need.
+International Language Programs is beginning a Humanitarian program here, meaning you get to volunteer in the Caribbean by serving the locals who are in great need.

 You'll be helping children learn English through the ILP teaching methodology.
 One part of the Haiti program that is different than other ILP locations is that many of the children you teach are orphans.
 You will also teach children in great need within the community as well.
 You'll provide them with an incredibly valuable English education that they would not otherwise be able to receive.